Raheemcodes/First-Project/README.md

 # First-Project

-This is a demo website made with HTML, CSS and pure JS
+This is a demo website made with HTML, CSS and pure JS / webpack bundler

 ##Features